yazetsepu/Capstone-2022/Arduino/README.md

 ## Software

 ### Local Memory Management
-Each boot the system will create a session file.
-In this session file it will contain a DATA.CSV, LOG.CSV and a Image folder.
+Each boot the system will create a session folder in the SD project root folder "/CSS".
+In this session folder it will contain a DATA.CSV, LOG.CSV, LIGHT.CSV and a Image folder to store data collected for the session.
+All data and image flag to be sent to server will be store in DATAFLAG.txt (data in JSON format) and PATHFLAG.txt (Path of images addresses).
-*Example SD Directory Tree* :
+*Example CSS Folder Directory Tree* :

+    |	DATAFLAG.txt
-    |	Flag.txt
+    |	PATHFLAG.txt
     |
+    |
     +---1
     |   |	DATA.CSV
     |   |   LOG.CSV
+    |	|	LIGHT.CSV
     |   |
     |   \---IMAGES
     |           1.JPG